stewones/flew/docs/state/get-state.md

 ```

 :::info
 Whenever a key is provided `getState` will first try to return state from your custom reducers based on a given path.
-In case of no results it'll then attempt from the internal reducer `_memo`.
+In case of no results it'll then attempt from the internal reducer `_state`.
 :::